jpgcode/respondTo/README.md

 respond.to('desktop');
 ```

 Custom breakpoint.
 Just send a number with the breakpoint you want to use.
-It will use it in a max-width conditional:
+It will use it in a min-width conditional:

 ```js
 respond.to(1280);